davidgilbertson/fireball/README.md

-#Fireball
+# Fireball

-It's breakpoints for performance.
+Breakpoints for performance.

 Fireball is a small script that runs when your web page is loaded.
 It generates a score based on the performance of the user's hardware.